 Company executives began to look at different cloud platforms and software frameworks that would improve speed-to-market.
 Pivotal’s Cloud Foundry® native cloud platform aligned well with those objectives.
 DISH also decided to engage with Pivotal Labs® to learn different and valuable techniques to deliver software faster.

-DISH adopted Pivotal’s agile approach and Pivotal Cloud Foundry as the platform to enable strategic business initiatives.
+DISH adopted Pivotal’s agile approach and Pivotal Platform to enable strategic business initiatives.
 A key insight DISH learned from Pivotal Labs was to tear down its walls, literally.
 Cubicles became pair programming stations.
 The first project was focused on creating an application to update offer and order management at DISH.

 Then the business sought to create an application to streamline its sales interactions with customers, as well as its installation and fulfillment services.